SiCP: Simultaneous Individual and Cooperative Perception for 3D Object Detection in Connected and Automated Vehicles: Experiments

 \textbf{Training.} Our SiCP model enhances learning efficiency through joint training of individual and cooperative perception.
 The gradients obtained from these two tasks are backpropagated sequentially to update the parameters of the backbone, DP-Net, and the detection head.
 Due to the equal amount of training data and identical backbone parameters, the entire network receives an equivalent amount of training, regarding individual and cooperative perceptions.
 This balanced training approach equips our model to effectively handle SiCP tasks, even when dealing with limited training data.
 It's worth noting that our end-to-end training method eliminates the need for pre-training any parameters.
 We train the model with one Nvidia RTX 3090 GPU and employ the Adam optimizer~\cite{kingma2014adam} with a learning rate of 0.001 and a batch size of 1 in our model training process.

-\textbf{Inference.} At the inference stage, we use the average precision (AP) metric to evaluate the performance of all models on two OPV2V test sets (Default and Culver).
-The evaluation involved employing IoU thresholds of 0.5 and 0.7, respectively.
+\textbf{Inference.} At the inference stage, following~\cite{xu2023v2v4real,xu2022opv2v}, we use the Average Precision (AP) metric to evaluate the performance of all models on V2V4Real testset and OPV2V testsets (Default and Culver).
+The evaluation used Intersection over Union (IoU) thresholds of 0.5 and 0.7, respectively.

-\textbf{Baselines.} To facilitate comparison, we construct two baseline models dedicated to cooperative and individual perception.
-In the cooperative perception task, late fusion aggregates prediction outcomes from multiple agents, employing Non-Maximum Suppression (NMS) to produce the final results.
-Furthermore, we evaluate individual perception results against state-of-the-art standalone 3D detection networks such as PointPillars~\cite{lang2019pointpillars}, PIXOR~\cite{yang2018pixor}, SECOND~\cite{yan2018second}, and VoxelNet~\cite{zhou2018voxelnet}.
-Notably, SiCP diverges from established benchmarks where vehicles must initially project their individual point clouds onto the ego vehicle's viewpoint; instead, our implementation mandates each vehicle to exclusively process data from its own perspective, mirroring real-world data-sharing scenarios among connected vehicles.
+\textbf{Baselines.} We construct baseline models specifically for individual and cooperative perception for comparison with the proposed SiCP method.
+In the individual perception task, the baseline model is no fusion, employing the advanced standalone 3D detection network PointPillars~\cite{lang2019pointpillars}, alongside several SOTA deep fusion models: F-Cooper~\cite{chen2019f}, AttFuse~\cite{xu2022opv2v}, V2X-ViT~\cite{xu2022v2x} and CoBEVT~\cite{xu2022cobevt}.
+In the cooperative perception task, the baseline model is late fusion, combining final prediction outputs from multiple vehicles at a later stage, and the same deep fusion models as in the individual perception task.
+Notably, SiCP differs from established deep fusion baseline models, where vehicles must first project their respective point clouds onto the ego vehicle's viewpoint; instead, our implementation requires each vehicle to process the data exclusively from its own perspective, reflecting real-world data sharing scenarios between connected vehicles.